 The good news is that many phones today come with both CDMA and GSM chips inside, including some versions of the iPhone as far back as the iPhone 4.
 But not every iPhone has both chips.

 The iPhone 6 and 6s, for example, were compatible with both standards.
 No matter where you bought your iPhone, you could bring it to another carrier as long as it was unlocked.
 This was true of the 6 Plus and 6s Plus as well.

-The iPhone 7 and 7 Plus are a bit different.
+The iPhone 7, 8, X, XS, and XR are a bit different.
 There are two versions of each phone:

 - The Verizon and Sprint variants have CDMA and GSM chips on the inside, and can be taken to any other carrier as long as the phone is unlocked.

 - The AT&T and T-Mobile variants, however, only come with a GSM chip.
 That means you can’t use an AT&T or T-Mobile iPhone on Verizon or Sprint, since those versions don’t have CDMA chips.
 (You can, however, take an AT&T iPhone to T-Mobile, or vice versa).